In printing, to engrave means to carve a pattern in a printing plate. The engraved pattern retains the ink used to print the image.

 Using engraving, an artist can make either highly detailed images or images with a sketchy quality, depending on the number and thickness of the engraving lines.

-The images below are an engraving from 1693 by Pietro Santi Bartoli, and a portion of it magnified fifty times.
+The image below is an engraving from 1693 by Pietro Santi Bartoli magnified fifty times.
 Notice the variation in thickness and angle of lines - this engraver was an exceptional artist and craftsman.

 The most common materials used when antique prints were made were wood, copper and steel: